dHellerstein/wsGallery/README.md

  - On line help is available by clicking on the ? icons.
   Use the "lantern" icon (at the top of each help topic window) to see an index of help topics (including admin only ones).

+ - wsGallery works best on desktops.
+However, a "compact" version (wsGallery_small.php) provides a reasonable interface for mobile devices.

 **Installation and setup**

 - Unzip the wsGalleryxx.zip file to a dedicated directory.

+   Typically a subdirectory with  name like wsGallery_v13 is created.
-Several subdirectories will be created under this directory.
+   It is best to rename this to something more generic (such as wGallery)l Several subdirectories will be created under this directory.

--  Several parameters files must be modified using your favorite text editor.
+-  Several parameters files (in these subdirectorie) must be modified using your favorite text editor.

--  When ready. point your browser at `wsGallery.php`
+-  When ready, point your browser at `wsGallery.php` On first load, wsGallery will list the status of the installation, noting what files need to be modified (and where these files are).

 See wsGallery_readme.txt for detailed installation and setup instructions.